Nules84/CI_PP2_ArtiQuiz/README.md

 ### **SURFACE** <a name="surface"></a>

 For the colour scheme, I had taken inspiration from the artist Andy Warhols print of Maralyn Monroe, using contrasting and contemporary colors.
 To narrow down the colours I used Adobe Color.
-After deciding on the colour I tested them on WebAIM to make sure the contrast between them was right.
+After deciding on the colour I tested them on WAVE to make sure the contrast between them was right.
 <br>
 ![color](assets/images/chosen_colors.JPG)
+!WAVE report](assets/images/wave_report.JPG)

 The images used for ArtiQuiz's logos were chosen because they relate to the theme of the website.
 By this, I refer to the brain image.
 ArtiQuiz a thinking game therefore users must use their brains.